ForthHub/fep-recognizer/terms-and-datatypes.md

 the elements of the tuple (that are particular data objects) are placed on the data stack, the floating-point stack, and the control-flow stack, in accordance with the corresponding data types and their symbols order.
-The rightmost element in the notation becomes the topmost in a stack.
+The rightmost element in the tuple becomes the topmost in a stack.
 It's possible that none data object is placed on some stack.

 (Rationale: the control flow stack is mentioned to allow to use the tuple notation for control flow operations too, if any)